Best AI Coding Assistants of 2024: Boost Development Speed

 Amazon CodeWhisperer: AWS-Native AI Assistant

-Amazon CodeWhisperer is an AI coding companion that focuses on integrating seamlessly with the AWS ecosystem.
+Amazon CodeWhisperer is an AI coding companion that focuses on integrating with the AWS ecosystem.
 It’s trained on billions of lines of code, including Amazon’s own code repository and open-source projects, and is designed to help developers write secure, efficient, and compliant code specifically for AWS services.

 Key Features: